 12 Useful DEI Metrics to track today

 The DEI metrics relevant for you depend on the size and structure of your organization.
-We have divided these metrics into four categories—demographics, employee experience, and company representation and resources.
+We have divided these organizational metrics into four categories—demographics, employee experience, and company representation and resources.

 Demographic data is a fundamental DEI metric.
 To craft an inclusive culture, you need in-depth workplace demographic data.
 Let's look at how to measure demographics across the entire employee life cycle.